 Your destination is 100 miles away.
 Your car travels 20 miles per gallon and you have 3 gallons of fuel.
 You will not reach your destination.
 The importance of diet is now and forevermore explained.
 Class dismissed!

 Just as it is nonsense to train the body without training the mind, dietary choices should reflect important nutrients to assist cognitive processes.
-Unequivocally, food is the most powerful drug on our planet and to achieve one’s goal, a diet that assists cognitive processes is a winning formula with the following choices important for all training tables:
+To achieve one’s goal, a diet that assists cognitive processes is a winning formula with the following choices important for all training tables:

 1. Fats.
 A decade or so ago the exercise and food industry was a veritable asylum filled with non-fat items, failing to understand that the lack of proper fats in your diet will lead to a multitude of health problems.
 Fats derived from nuts (almonds, walnuts), fish (particularly the cold-water kind such as salmon, herring and sardines), whole grains, avocado as well as sunflower and chia seeds will assist cognitive health as well as assist and support the high demands of training.
 Please add to the list coconut oil, tremendous for both cooking and the common choice for many by adding to black coffee in the morning for an extra boost of healthy fat.